Table of Contents

 What is Sleep Apnea?

 Sleep apnea is a condition that affects more than 30 million Americans.
 The majority of those people are undiagnosed and unaware of their condition, which can lead to serious health consequences, such as high blood pressure, heart disease, stroke, and diabetes.
+Literally speaking Sleep apnea can kill you.

 The importance of regular CPAP cleaning